ml5js/ml5-library/docs/reference/neural-network.md

 ### Initialization & Parameters

-There are X main ways to initialize the `ml5.neuralNetwork`.
+There are 4 main ways to initialize the `ml5.neuralNetwork`.

 1. Minimal Configuration Method
 2. Defining inputs and output labels as numbers or as arrays of labels